woaibin/dnspy-llm/llm-chat-feature-logic.md

 ## Search Over Analyzed Project

-- `LlmSearchEngine.Search(AnalyzedProject, keywords, excludedModules)` scans the cached model:
+- `LlmSearchEngine.Search(AnalyzedProject, keywords, excludedModules, excludedTypes)` scans the cached model:
   - `keywords` is an array of *paths* such as
     `"Player Health MaxHealth"` or `"Player Attack AttackSpeed"`.
   - Each path is split into tokens; for a symbol to match, **all** tokens